BOTANICAL REFERENCE

 (Verbascum thapsus)

-Can also possibly treat inflammatory skin conditions (mullein-infused oil)
+Anti-inflammatory, antiseptic, and antispasmodic; Diuretic; Treats respiratory issues expectorant).
+Can also possibly treat inflammatory skin conditions (mullein-infused oil).

 Oat straw